Grants for U.S. Scholars and Professionals

 Assignment and affiliation

-Scholars can teach undergraduate/graduate courses and/or conduct research in their field of specialization; consult on program development and curriculum design, collaborate with faculty on research projects, assist with thesis advising, conduct tutorials, seminars, public lectures, etc.
+Scholars can teach undergraduate/graduate courses and/or conduct research or carry out a professional project in their field of specialization; consult on program development and curriculum design, collaborate with faculty on research projects, assist with thesis advising, conduct tutorials, seminars, public lectures, etc.

 Read more